srobo/website/covid-19.md

 ## The Competition

-### Virtual Competition

-We will be running a virtual Student Robotics Competition this summer, with our initial test event being **late May / early June**.
-This will be a simulator-based competition.
-Our volunteers are working hard to make this the best possible experience for teams and spectators despite the short timescales.

-We aim to keep the virtual competition rules as similar to the SR2020 game, [Two Colours]({{ site.baseurl }}/docs/rules/), as possible.

-Due to the nature of a virtual competition, we should be able to allow competing schools to enter additional teams.

 ### In-person compeititon

 While our plan is still to run a physical competition if we can, this is looking increasingly unlikely.